| CloserLook > John > John 14:1-31 |

 This

-same power was manifested in early church.
+same power was manifested in the early church.

 But